NPA Summit 2026: Session Proposal Guide

 75 minutes | 1–2 facilitators

-Interactive Workshops are facilitated, participatory sessions where attendees learn by doing and/or collaborating around a shared challenge.
-These sessions prioritize engagement over presentation and often involve structured exercises or guided discussion.
+A facilitated, participatory session where attendees learn by doing or collaborating around a shared challenge.
+Workshops prioritize engagement over presentation and often involve structured exercises or guided discussion.
+You don't need to have everything figured out, as this format is about creating the conditions for meaningful exchange.

 Panel